 Contents

-Download your free household chores vocabulary worksheets today and help your kids build both their English and life skills!
+Download your free household chores vocabulary worksheets today and help kids build both their English and life skills!

-Download Household Chores Vocabulary Worksheet
+Download Household Chores Vocabulary Worksheets

-Read and Choose Household Chores Worksheet
+Read and Choose

 Read the household chores.
 Look at the three pictures.
 Circle the picture that shows the correct chore.

-1. Look at the words on the left and the pictures of household chores on the right.
+Look at the words on the left and the pictures of household chores on the right.
 Draw a line to match each picture with the correct chore.

-Fill in the Blank Household Chores Worksheet
+Fill in the Blank

-Cut and Paste Household Chores Worksheets
+Cut and Paste

 Cut out the pictures and glue them into the correct box: I always, I sometimes, or I never do this chore.

-Household Chores Crossword Puzzle Worksheet
+Crossword Puzzle

 Look at the clues and fill in the crossword puzzle with the correct household chores.

-Household Chores Vocabulary Word Search Worksheet
+Word Search

 Find and circle the household chores words in the puzzle.

-More about Household Chores Worksheets
+More About Household Chores Worksheets

-Vocabulary about Household Chores
+Household Chores Vocabulary

 - Make the bed